n-vest/n-vest.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Processing numerical magnitude
+  - Numerical magnitude
-  - Encoding patterns in mathematics
+  - Patterns in mathematics
   - Affect and identity in the classroom

 # Education to show in About widget